eric-yeung/Discord-Bot/README.md

 # Discord Bot that plays music! ![python](https://img.shields.io/badge/Python-3.9.5%20-brightgreen)

-I decided to create a simple Discord bot using Python in order to advance my coding skills.
+I decided to create a simple Discord bot using Python and the Discord.py API.

 **DO NOT COPY AND PASTE THIS CODE IF YOU DO NOT KNOW WHAT YOU ARE DOING.**